 Secondary Education – Bachelor degree in declared major plus teacher certification

 Candidates accepted into the Secondary Education certification program are required to complete an intense 3 week practicum prior to acceptance in the program, and complete 60 hours of Advanced Practicum during the semester immediately preceding student teaching.
 Practicums involve observation, reflection, and practice in classrooms.

 Student teaching is an entire semester of full time teaching at an approved WSU site in the state of Washington or internationally with supervision by an approved WSU provider.

 Several endorsements are available as add-ons.
 Individuals may be recommended for endorsement concurrently with the completion of endorsement requirements in elementary education or in a specific subject endorsement listed above added to a currently valid teaching certificate.
-Add-on endorsements for pre-service teachers are offered in bilingual education, deaf education, English language learners, middle level math, reading, science and special education.
+Add-on endorsements for pre-service teachers are offered in bilingual education (WSU Tri-Cities campus only), English language learners, middle level math, middle level science, reading, general science and special education.
 Please note that the add-on endorsement does not guarantee "highly qualified" status.
-More information can be found on the Office of Student Services' webpage.
+More information can be found on the Office of Undergraduate Student Services' webpage.

 Master in Teaching (M.I.T.)

 This degree is intended for those who already possess a bachelor’s degree.
 It is designed to prepare candidates to become effective elementary or secondary education teachers.
 This program leads to a masters degree and a State of Washington teaching certificate.
 The M.I.T. degree is available to students at the Pullman, Spokane and Vancouver campuses, and includes integrated field experiences in schools.

 The thesis M.A. degree focuses on developing research and inquiry skills in education and leadership.
 The M.A. degree is designed for students who wish to focus on educational research and who may pursue a doctoral degree.
 Specializations are offered in: